 Book Philippines tours with top travel agencies with best competitive prices

 See tours, prices, dates, and travel agencies, book safely using Tour Radar, a world leader in ready-to-go travel tours.

 More vacation in the Philippines diving options

-Another top destination in the Philippines is Boracay that underwent an extensive cleaning up operation in 2018, and now perhaps is more attractive than for many years.
+Another top destination in the Philippines is Boracay which underwent an extensive cleaning-up operation in 2018, and now perhaps is more attractive than for many years.
 A very popular place with many things to do besides enjoying sundowners on the beach.
 Read more about Boracay, which is more easily accessible than Palawan as well.